 - Xi3 qi4 yang2 yang2 means full of happiness

 Since the most recognizable symbol for happiness is also symbol for double happiness, shuang1 xi3, it's not surprising that it's used throughout china as the symbol for weddings.
 It's printed on red flags, lanterns, envelopes, cards, napkins, and other wedding motifs and objects.
 One tradition is to cut out the character xi in red paper and place on the entrance doors and the inside walls of area where the wedding will be held.
 In addition, red paper cutouts are placed on the honeymoon suite doors and even on the walls.
 Red lanterns are suspended around the couple's bed to attract happiness to ensure a long and fortunate marriage.

-Selecting a Symbol
+Selecting an Auspicious Chinese Symbol